chelseahenderson/chelseahenderson.github.io/_posts/2013-11-14-handley-leaves-us-for-stem-cells.md

 publisher: University Press
 ---

-Published on Nov.
-14, 2013 in University Press

 When most 30-somethings travel to a different country for a week, they’re looking for culture, entertainment, inspiration, or simply to have a good time.
 If they’re headed to Germany for a few days, they’re usually looking for beer — or lederhosen.
 To each his own.

 But there’s a small niche of the tourism industry that caters to the medical needs of U.S. citizens.
 These hospitals and clinics open their doors to anyone with a passport and fulfill a distinct need that Americans can’t satisfy in the States.